New Window Opening Cost

 So, what is the cost to create a new window opening?

-If you want wooden-framed windows rather than uPVC, the cost will be higher, usually at least double the price, and prices can skyrocket if you use fewer common woods - individual windows can cost thousands of pounds.
+If you want wooden-framed windows rather than uPVC, the cost will be higher, usually at least double the price, and prices can skyrocket if you use less common woods - individual windows can cost thousands of pounds.

 New Window Opening Prices